spack/spack/lib/spack/docs/tutorial_buildsystems.rst

    :emphasize-lines: 28,32,33,37,38,39,40,41,42

-As mentioned earlier, Spack will use sensible defaults to prevent repeated code and to make writing cmake package files simpler.
+As mentioned earlier, Spack will use sensible defaults to prevent repeated code and to make writing :code:`CMake` package files simpler.

 In callpath, we want to add options to :code:`CALLPATH_WALKER` as well as add compiler flags.
 We add the following options like so: